Jcolejeff/moive-look-up/README.md

 ## Overview

-A webapp that uses omdb api to enable users search info for movies and series
+A webapp that uses omdb api to enable users search infomation for movies and series

 ### Screenshot